Anna Wintour to step aside as editor of American Vogue

 The new role at American Vogue will allow her to turn her full attention to her other duties in these roles, it is understood.

-Dame Anna reportedly broke the news to staff during a meeting earlier on Thursday.
+Dame Anna broke the news to staff during a meeting earlier on Thursday.

+According to Vogue, she told staff she wanted to “help the next generation of editors storm the field with their own ideas”.

+She said: “Anybody in a creative field knows how essential it is never to stop growing in one’s work.
+When I became the editor of Vogue, I was eager to prove to all who might listen that there was a new, exciting way to imagine an American fashion magazine.

 The move brings a close to Dame Anna’s 37-year stint as editor of American Vogue, having overseen the day-to-day editing of the New York fashion magazine since 1988.